Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 We've also talked a bit about smart pointers which are not references but a way to wrap data with additional functionality.

-To get inside a smart pointer, we can use the `Deref` trait, this is why `String` can be used as if it were a `string slice`.
+To get inside a smart pointer, we can use the `Deref` trait, this is why a reference to a `String` can be used as if it were a reference to a `string slice` with no extra work.

-When a smart pointer wraps a mutable type (remember `string slices` are not themselves mutable) then you can also implement `DerefMut` _but_ you need to think carefully about when it's appropriate to do this.
+When a smart pointer wraps a mutable type (remember `string slices` are not themselves mutable) then you can also implement `Deref Mute` _but_ you need to think carefully about when it's appropriate to do this.

 🦀 Let's return to our `Email` type, it makes sense to allow our `Email` to be used as an immutable String, so lets implement `Deref` for it:

-🦀 Let's think about this differently though, what if instead of dereferencing to a str, we dereferenced to a `String`, _and_ we allowed mutability.
+🦀 Let's think about this differently though, what if instead we dereferenced to a mutable `String`.

 🦀 Our `Email` type here does some rudimentary validation, if we allowed mutability of the inner `String`, we allow people to change the email to be invalid, and lose the benefit of the `Email` type.